 If you have completed the steps so far you should now have clarity on your target audience, your brain should be ticking away thinking about the things people ask you most about, have fixed objectives for what your content marketing should achieve, and also have a starting list of content ideas.

 Great work.
 You're almost there.

-Now let’s talk about types of content.
-The obvious and most common is, of course, blog articles.
-These are my favourite because they sit on your website.
+Now let's talk about types of content.
+The obvious and most common is blog articles.
+These are my favorite because they sit on your website.

 You own them.
-You control all of the variables.
+You control all the variables.

 Here are just a handful of additional ideas for types of content that you could experiment with to get you started.
 The possibilities are infinite: